tanv321/Learning_Tools/React/react_exercises/src/components/hooks/ExercisesCompleted.md

 # Exercise 25:
 - Create a React component called "AudioPlayer".
 This component should render an audio player with play, pause, and volume controls.
 Implement the functionality to play or pause the audio and adjust the volume.

+# Exercise 26:
+- Create a React component called "InfiniteScroll".
+This component should render a list of items and load more items when the user scrolls down to the bottom of the list.
+Implement the functionality to fetch and display more items when the end of the list is reached.

+# Exercise 27:
+- Create a React component called "EcommerceCart".
+This component should render a shopping cart interface for an - ecommerce platform.
+Implement functionalities to add and remove products, update quantities, apply discount codes, calculate subtotal, taxes, and total price, and checkout.

+# Exercise 28:
+- Create a React component called "BookingCalendar".
+This component should render a calendar interface for booking appointments.
+Implement functionalities to choose available dates and time slots, book an appointment, and display the list of booked appointments.

+# Exercise 29:
+- Create a React component called "GraphVisualizer".
+This component should render a graphical representation of data sets (line chart, bar chart, pie chart, etc.).
+Implement functionalities to switch between different types of charts, update data sets, and interact with the graph.

+# Exercise 30:
+- Create a React component called "MultiStepForm".
+This component should render a multi-step form where the user can navigate between different sections.
+Implement functionalities to validate input data, save progress, and submit the entire form.

+# Exercise 31:
+- Create a React component called "LiveSearch".
+This component should render a search bar that fetches and displays results from a backend service as the user types in their query.

+# Exercise 32:
+- Create a React component called "UserDashboard".
+This component should render a personalized user dashboard with various widgets like recent activity, notifications, profile overview etc. Implement functionalities to customize the dashboard layout, add/remove widgets and fetch relevant data for each widget.

+# Exercise 33:
+- Create a React component called "VirtualRealityViewer".
+This component should render a virtual reality (VR) interface that allows users to view and interact with 3D environments or models.
+(Requires WebVR or similar technology)

+# Exercise 34:
+- Create a React component called "CustomRouter".
+This component should implement a custom routing mechanism for a single-page app, enabling navigation between different components without a page reload.

+# Exercise 35:
+- Create a React component called "AIChatBot".
+This component should render a chatbot interface and implement functionalities to interpret user input, generate appropriate responses using an AI model, and display the conversation.